 Department of Health website.

 Malaria occurs year-round in some areas of Venezuela, with the highest risk in rural areas of the States of Apure, Amazonas, Barinas, Bolivar (including the Angel Falls), Delta, Amacuro, Monagas, Sucre and Tachira.
 Chloroquine and sulfoxidine-resistant strains of malaria have been reported.
 Other insect-borne diseases (including dengue fever, Chagas disease and leishmaniasis) also occur with more serious outbreaks from time to time.
-We recommend you take the appropriate prophylaxis against malaria where necessary and take measures to avoid insect bites, including using insect repellent at all times.
+Take the appropriate prophylaxis against malaria where necessary and take measures to avoid insect bites, including using insect repellent at all times.

 There is widespread transmission of Zika virus in Venezuela.
 All travellers should protect themselves from mosquito bites.
 The Australian Department of Health advises pregnant women to discuss any travel plans with their doctor and defer non-essential travel to affected areas.
 Further advice for both females and males is available from the